Setin2/kafka-python/README.md

 4. (Notify the resource monitor that the task has ended and its resource consumption deosnt need to be monitored anymore)
 5. If this was the last task in the order, notify the system monitor that the order is finished.
 6. Then notify the system monitor that the task is finished as well.
-The last 2 steps need to be performed in that order for the heuristics to work.
+The last 2 steps need to be performed in that order for the heuristics to work correctly.

 ## Monitor Resources